bcsefercik/markerless-robot-camera-calibration/README.md

 }
 ```
 ### Data Visualization
-We have shared sample from our test data under `dataset/sample`.
+We have shared a sample from our data under `dataset/sample`.
 You can visualize the data with following commands.
 Also, you can visualize the segmentation labels using `k` button on your keyboard.
 ```bash
 cd visualization
 python3 viz_pickle.py ../dataset/sample/labeled/<filename>.pickle